 Fools And Their Money

 We turn a blind eye to our bulging waistlines and hazy skylines.
-Meanwhile, we trample over each other to buy the latest gadget before anyone else.
+Meanwhile, we trample over each other to buy the latest gadget and gimmick before anyone else.
 We do this foolishly, knowing that the product is already obsolete with a newer model waiting in the wings.
 And, we justify our purchases of eco-products without asking what the “eco” stands for – ecology or economy.